stravos97/java-documentation-notes/Java Memory Management.md

 2. **Free Memory**
 The memory occupied by those "dead" objects is released back to the system, making it available for new objects.
 3. **Heap Compaction**
-Optionally, the GC may move the remaining "live" objects closer together, reducing fragmentation and improving future allocation performance.[^1]
+Optionally, the GC may move the remaining "live" objects closer together, reducing fragmentation and improving future allocation performance.

 ***